Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-legacy-bridges.md

 * These functions convert between the signature format used by `mbedtls_pk_{sign,verify}{,_ext}` and the signature format used by `psa_{sign,verify}_{hash,message}`.
 * The input and output buffers can overlap.

+[OPEN] Should these functions rely on the ASN.1 module?
+To be decided when implementing.